Nonprofit drugmaker taking aim at high insulin prices - NewsBreak

 This medication helps avert a host of medical problems including heart disease, kidney disease and stroke.
 Some 1.6 million Americans living with Type 1 diabetes, a condition in which people don’t produce any insulin, depend on it for their survival.
 So do millions more people with Type 2 diabetes – a condition in which the body doesn’t make enough insulin.

 But an estimated 1 in 4 of the Americans who need it have so much trouble affording this lifesaving medication that they skimp on doses because insulin prices have been skyrocketing for years.
-For example, the full cost – not counting insurance coverage – of about one month’s worth of a commonly used kind of insulin called glargine has nearly tripled from US$99 in 2010 to $284 in 2022 .3 sentenced for their roles in $24 million Mobile drug empire
+For example, the full cost – not counting insurance coverage – of about one month’s worth of a commonly used kind of insulin called glargine has nearly tripled from US$99 in 2010 to $284 in 2022 .

 The exact amount Americans pay for insulin varies quite widely, depending on their insurance coverage and which version of the medication they’re prescribed .